ctlab/GADMA/docs/source/user_manual/input_data.rst

       Input file : fs_file.fs
       ...

 Extra information about input AFS can also be put in the parameter file.
-For example, AFS can be projected to a smaller size with ``Projections`` option, populations can be named or their order can be changed with ``Population labels`` option.
-Option ``Outgroup`` tells neither data has outgroup or not, if ``Outgroup`` is ``False`` then spectrum will be folded.
-If parameter file does not contain some options, they are automatically pulled out from the input file.
-Also length of sequence could be set by ``Sequence length`` option, it could be used along with ``Mutation rate`` instead ``Theta0``.
+For example, AFS can be projected to a smaller size with ``Projections`` option, populations can be named or their order can be changed with the ``Population labels`` option.
+Option ``Outgroup`` tells whether data has outgroup or not: if ``Outgroup`` is ``False`` then the spectrum will be folded.
+If the parameter file does not contain some options, they are automatically pulled out from the input file.
+Also length of sequence could be set by the ``Sequence length`` option, which could be used along with ``Mutation rate`` instead of ``Theta0``.

 .. code-block:: none